zheka2304/innercore-mod-toolchain/README.md

 ## toolchain.json

 *toolchain.json* located in toolchain folder.
 It contains information about what libraries should be linked and what ABIs should the project target.
-You generally don't want to change these settings.
+Projects basic configuration can be changed here.

+### Working with Android Debug Bridge

+Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via USB cable.
+You can specify push path in `pushTo` property in your *toolchain.json*.
+When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

 ## make.json